 TF: Do you provide tools such as “kill switches” if a connection drops and DNS/IPv6 leak protection?
 Do you support Dual Stack IPv4/IPv6 functionality?

-ExpressVPN also protects users from data leaks in a number of ways; our leak protection and open-source leak testing tool suite are detailed on our Privacy Research Lab page.
+ExpressVPN also protects users from data leaks in a number of ways; our leak protection and open-source leak testing tool suite are detailed on our Digital Security Lab page.